The Old House Gardens Guide

 In zones 8-11 you can leave your dahlias in the ground all winter.
 Add 4-6 inches of mulch directly over the tubers.
 Most growers cut the stalks down at some point, and John recommends capping each with a bit of tin foil and a rubber band so water doesn’t collect in them and rot the crown and next year’s sprouts.
 Dig and divide tubers every 2-3 years.

-WINTER CARE – IF you want to save tubers for re-planting the next spring, after the tops have been “blackened” by frost, wait a week or so for the tubers to harden and fully mature in the ground.
+WINTER CARE — In zones 7 and colder, if you want to save tubers for re-planting the next spring, wait a week or so after the foliage has been “blackened” by frost, to allow tubers to harden and fully mature.
 The soil will generally protect them from freezing.
 Then cut the stalks off a few inches above ground level.
-You’ll find that the tubers you planted in early summer will have increased into much larger clumps, so be careful when digging – start at least a foot away from the stalks.
+You’ll find that the tubers you planted in early summer will have increased into much larger clumps, so be careful when digging — start at least a foot away from the stalks.
 Tag each clump with its name, wash off all soil, and allow it to dry upside down in a cool, dry place for a day or two, no more.

 Divide the clumps with a sturdy knife in fall or spring.
 Be sure a piece of the “crown” — the thickened area where the stem meets the tuber — remains attached to every clump, because the eyes (often more visible in fall) are located there.
 You may want to dust cuts with a fungicide such as garden sulfur.
 At the least allow cuts to air dry for a full day before storage.